pelican-plugins/linkclass/Readme.md

 external (i.e. starts with `http://` or `https://`) or internal to the Pelican-generated site.

 For now, this plugin only works with Markdown.
+It was tested with version 3.0.1 of the Python Markdown module.
+It may not work with previous versions.

 ## Usage